mfgmgrAbbas/TypeScript/fiverrProject/readme.md

-Vechical class created in Vehical.ts file and Vehicle test are in Vehicle.test.ts Air Vechical class created in Air Vehical.ts file and Vehicle test are in airVehicle.test.ts Two functions were create describeVehicleXPosition function, and moveVehicles Forward function.
+Vechical class created in Vehical.ts file and Vehicle test are in Vehicle.test.ts

+Air Vechical class created in Air Vehical.ts file and Vehicle test are in airVehicle.test.ts

+Two functions were create describeVehicleXPosition function, and moveVehicles Forward function.

-Each class has its own file, and both functions should be in the functions.ts file.
+Each class has its own file, and both functions are in the functions.ts file.

 There is also a file for the tests for each class and functions.test.ts for the function tests.